heremaps/xyz-documentation/docs/api/concepts/geojsonbasics.md

 A **GeometryCollection** is a collection of zero or more geometry objects like the ones above in an array member called *geometries*

+> #### Warning
-!!!
-Warning "GeometryCollection is not supported by HERE XYZ Hub.
-It is just included here for completeness."
+> GeometryCollection is not supported by HERE XYZ Hub.
+It is just included here for completeness.

 ### Example GeometryCollection